 Notes for editors

-FSCS can pay compensation if an authorised firm is unable to pay back money it owes its customers in connection with a regulated activity.
-The Scheme was set up by Parliament in 2001 and is funded by the financial services industry.
+FSCS can pay compensation if an authorised firm fails and is unable to pay back money it owes its customers.
+FSCS is independent and was set up by parliament in 2001.
+It’s completely free to use and is funded by the financial services industry.

 Declaring a firm in default

-Before FSCS can pay compensation, it must be satisfied that a firm does not have sufficient assets to meet claims.
-It describes this as being ‘in default’.
+Before FSCS can pay compensation, it must be satisfied that an authorised financial services firm is not in a financial position to meet claims against it (e.g. if the firm has failed and entered an insolvency process such as administration or liquidation).
+FSCS describes this as being ‘in default'.
 The Scheme will declare a firm in default if:

-- it is satisfied that the financial services firm that has failed is unable to return money to eligible claimants itself.
+• it is satisfied that the firm is unable to return money to eligible customers itself.

-FSCS is required to do this before it can pay compensation to eligible claimants.
+FSCS is required to do this before it can pay compensation to eligible customers.

 Declaring a firm in default allows private individuals who have suffered actual financial loss as a result of their dealings with that firm to apply to the Scheme.
 Some businesses and charities may also be eligible, depending on the type of claim.

-An ISDN line is available if you are interested in arranging a radio interview with an FSCS spokesperson.
-Please get in touch with our public relations team email@example.com to arrange a suitable time and date.
+An ISDN line is available if you’re interested in arranging a radio interview with an FSCS spokesperson.
+Please get in touch with our public relations team at firstname.lastname@example.org to arrange a suitable time and date.